gulraiznoorbari/YouTube_Livestream_Chatbot/README.md

 # YouTube Live Stream Chat Bot

 ### This Chat Bot was developed using YouTube Data & Live Streaming API v3 in Python

 The bot replies to live chat messages in a Live Stream (obviously :p).
-It currently has a limited set of commands but you can easily add more.
+It currently has a limited set of commands to respond to, but you can easily add more.

 ## ⬇️ How to setup